-Issue Type of IRO (negative or positive Impact, Risk, Opportunity) Description of the IRO Quality and safety of our products and services Risks Reputational risk (products reported by NGOs or consumer associations), legal risk (legal action by consumers, NGOs or regulatory authorities for regulatory non-compliance) and remediation risk (cost of R&D, product recalls) related to product safety and quality.
-Opportunities Reputational opportunities related to the manufacture of safe products for consumers.
-Opportunities for new markets related to fermentation products (alternatives to animal proteins that meet the nutritional and dietary needs of consumers and natural alternatives to non-natural texturisers and preservatives on the market, less carbon-intensive alternatives or ingredients that protect biodiversity, more inclusive ingredients, and non-alcoholic fermented beverages).
-Negative impacts Potential harm to consumer health when our customers' end products have a negative impact on health (particularly alcoholic beverages).
-Positive impacts Contributing to the production of staple, healthy products (bread, food supplements, etc.) and health benefits (prevention and active ingredients for medicines, products that help limit antibiotic resistance, products that limit the transmission of pathogens responsible for serious illness or death).
-Improving food resilience by increasing protein production.
-Contribution to the nutritional quality of certain foods through alternatives (yeast extracts, baker's yeast, selenium, superfoods 6).
-Improving the quality of life and well-being of pets and farm animals through preventive health.
-Reliability of information provided to Risks Reputational, legal (fines), remedial (cost of R&D, replacement) and commercial (suspension of communication or marketing) risk of misleading or exaggerated claims or information misleading consumers. consumers Regulatory risk of tightening of the legal framework on the collection of end-consumer data.
-Negative impacts Consumers misled.

-6Definition of superfoods: Nutrient-rich foods with a beneficial effect on health
+RO

+roducts reported by NGOs or consumer associations), legal consumers, NGOs or regulatory authorities for regulatory d remediation risk (cost of R&D, product recalls) related to quality.

+cunities related to the manufacture of safe products for

+ew markets related to fermentation products (alternatives hat meet the nutritional and dietary needs of consumers ives to non-natural texturisers and preservatives on bon-intensive alternatives or ingredients that protect inclusive ingredients, and non-alcoholic fermented onsumer health when our customers' end products have a health (particularly alcoholic beverages).

+production of staple, healthy products (bread, food nd health benefits (prevention and active ingredients for that help limit antibiotic resistance, products that limit the nogens responsible for serious illness or death).

+ience by increasing protein production.

+nutritional quality of certain foods through alternatives er's yeast, selenium, superfoods6).

+cy of life and well-being of pets and farm animals through

+fines), remedial (cost of R&D, replacement) and commercial nunication or marketing) risk of misleading or exaggerated on misleading consumers.

+ghtening of the legal framework on the collection of end-